United Daughters of the Confederacy: Memoirs

-The UDC encouraged women to publish their experiences in the war, beginning with biographies of major southern figures, such as Varina Davis's of her husband Jefferson Davis, President of the Confederacy.
+The UDC encouraged women to publish their experiences in the war, beginning with biographies of major southern figures, such as Varina Davis's of her husband Jefferson Davis.
 Later, women began adding more of their own experiences to the "public discourse about the war," in the form of memoirs, such as those published in the early 1900s by Sara Pryor, Virginia Clopton, Louise Wright and others.
 They also recommended structures for the memoirs.
 By the turn of the twentieth century, a dozen memoirs by southern women were published.
-These memoirs were part of the growing public memory about the antebellum years and the Lost Cause narrative, which critics have described as white supremacist, as they vigorously defended the Confederacy and its founding principles (which included the enslavement of African Americans).
+These memoirs were part of the growing public memory about the antebellum years and vigorously defended the Confederacy and its founding principles (which included the enslavement of African Americans), thus supporting the white supremacist Lost Cause narrative.